roymasad/chat-maniac/README.md

 -It is full of intentional and unintentional security holes

--It needs a bunch of activex .ocx files to run that dont come to later versions of windows
+-It needs a bunch of activex .ocx files to run that dont come with later versions of windows

 -I honestly dont know how it ran and for years looking at the code mess that powered it.
 If big companies could do it i guess a teen can also do it..